Go to My Ireland

 Enniskillen

-County Fermanagh’s island town celebrates St Patrick’s Day with a unique blend of land and water-based activities including a traditional parade featuring vintage vehicles, community groups and lots of music and dancing.
+County Fermanagh’s island town celebrates St Patrick’s Day with a unique blend of land and water-based activities including a traditional parade featuring music and dancing and an illuminated flotilla on Lough Erne.

 A musician plays violin beside a performer in green at a St Patrick’s Day parade outside Belfast City Hall.
 A musician plays violin beside a performer in green at a St Patrick’s Day parade outside Belfast City Hall.